DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/00 Getting Started with Form.md

 The Form component creates a data entry UI for the underlying data object.
 The interface consists of automatically-arranged label-editor pairs that correspond to data fields.
 You can change data values, validate user input, and send the resulting data to the server.

-This tutorial shows you the basics of **Form** component configuration.
-The preview below shows the expected result:
+This tutorial shows basic Form component configuration.

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_2/GettingStartedWith/Form/index.html, /Content/Applications/20_2/GettingStartedWith/Form/index.js, /Content/Applications/20_2/GettingStartedWith/Form/index.css"></div>